NXT Roadblock (2022): Aftermath

 The Creed Brothers (Julius Creed and Brutus Creed) demanded to know who attacked them backstage at Roadblock.
 MSK (Wes Lee and Nash Carter) then claimed that they did not attack them, but they deserved a match for the NXT Tag Team Championship.
 Defending champions Imperium (Fabian Aichner and Marcel Barthel) interrupted and attacked both teams, and stated that they will defend the tag titles against both teams as they did not fear anyone.
 Later that night, a triple threat tag team match between the three teams for the NXT Tag Team Championship was scheduled for Stand & Deliver.

 A-Kid and Kushida would have their match on the following NXT, where A-Kid was victorious.
+This match was also to determine who would be in the following week's qualifying match for the NXT North American Championship ladder match at Stand & Deliver.

 Also on NXT, Tiffany Stratton attacked Sarray while the latter was making her entrance, allowing Stratton to easily defeat Sarray in less than a minute.
 Two weeks later, Sarray distracted Stratton during the latter's match, causing her to lose.
 On the April 19 episode, Stratton defeated Sarray again.

 After their loss to Io Shirai and Kay Lee Ray, Kacy Catanzaro and Kayden Carter would eventually return their focus to the NXT Women's Tag Team Championship.
 After defeating Valentina Feroz and Yulisa Leon on the April 26 episode of NXT, they were scheduled to take on defending champions Toxic Attraction (Gigi Dolin and Jacy Jayne) for the titles at In Your House.

 A second NXT Roadblock was confirmed for March 7, 2023, thus establishing Roadblock as an annual March event for NXT.